saimageshvar/bunch-of-utils/README.md

-# copy-ruby-namespace README
+# join-text-with-operator README

-This is the README for your extension "copy-ruby-namespace".
+This is the README for your extension "join-text-with-operator".
 After writing up a brief description, we recommend including the following sections.

 ## Features